BizLab is here

 using the methods of lean start-ups, to evaluate desirability, feasibility, and viability.

 when we see results.
-Build out an idea as a new business model for public radio.
+Build out an idea as a new line of revenue for public radio.

 [This blog post is written by BizLab Fellow Wendi Ding, sharing the discoveries from her Summer 2018 experiment.]
 Whether it’s an interview on-air, a news story that caught someone’s eye on our website, an episode of a podcast with critical thinking, or a post on social media, public radio is no longer just a voice Read more about The Persona Experiment: It is no longer just a radio experience[…]